Twinklebear/webgpu-webpack-starter/README.md

 Where you should see the page shown below.

-To deploy your application, change the `mode` in `webpack.config.js` to `production` and run
+To deploy your application, run:

 ```
-npm run build
+npm run deploy
 ```

 Then you can copy the content of the `dist/` directory to your webserver.
+You can build a development distribution by running `npm run build`.

 If everything's working you should see this page in your browser when you run the application: